Nikul2004/EDM_NIKUL_IT1_222/README.md

 ## Configuration requirements
  1. To set this web application, make sure PHP and PHPMyAdmin is installed on your server.
  2. Next open PHPMyAdmin, import the [bookstore (1).sql](/bookstore%20(1).sql) file.This will generate tables in your database on your server.
- 3. The admin user which I have made has an email abhi@gmail.com and the password is 12345Aa6.
+ 3. The admin user which I have made has an email nikul@gmail.com and the password is Nikul@2004

     ```
-    Email: abhi@gmail.com
+    Email: nikul@gmail.com
-    Password: 12345Aa6.
+    Password: Nikul@2004
     ```
  4. Open [config_paytm.php](/User-Interface/payment/lib/config_paytm.php) .You need to change the Merchant key and Merchant ID.
-    ```
-    define('PAYTM_ENVIRONMENT', 'TEST'); // PROD
-    define('PAYTM_MERCHANT_KEY', 'ADD Merchant key'); //Change this constant's value with Merchant key received from Paytm.
-    define('PAYTM_MERCHANT_MID', 'ADD MerchantID'); //Change this constant's value with MID (Merchant ID) received from Paytm.
-    define('PAYTM_MERCHANT_WEBSITE', 'WEBSTAGING'); //Change this constant's value with Website name received from Paytm.
     ```

  5. Once this is done, go to the url of your website and it should be up and running.